Venue hire

 A talk by the National Galleries of Scotland on the origin of St Vincent’s late Victorian east window as part of the Edinburgh Festival of the Sacred Arts in August 2021.

 Record Store Day organised by VoxBox in St Stephen Street on 13th April 2019.
 About 650 people visited the church during the day-long event.
-The event was repeated on 23rd April 2022.
+The event was repeated in 2022 and 2023.

 An exhibition of vestments as part of the Edinburgh Festival of the Sacred Arts in August 2021.